haxxnz/nzcp-js/README.md

 ### Advanced Usage

-These example show how to configure the library to supplier your own trusted issuers or DID documents.
+These examples show how to configure the library to supply your own trusted issuers or DID documents.
 This will allow you to use the library with the [example COVID Passes from the spec](https://nzcp.covid19.health.nz/#valid-worked-example).

 The following example shows how to use the example trusted issuer for online verification: